MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Sharepoint designer support

 Sharepoint designer support is removed but will remain supported for SharePoint Server Subscription Edition.
-Customers are recommended to customize SharePoint using SharePoint Framework front end development model as a potential alternative to Sharepoint designer support.
+Customers are recommended to customize SharePoint using SharePoint Framework front-end development model as a potential alternative to Sharepoint designer support.